THE BEST VALUE CARBON WHEELSET

 This is a fool’s errand, but I’m a fool and am trying to provide you a general reference point of what to expect for a specific performance characteristic between the wheelsets we’ve tested representative of these three different groups.
 This will hopefully be better than the horribly inexact and simplistic “x% of the performance at y% of the price” that some people lean on.

-I’ve no doubt that I will get comments from some of you saying your $500 alloy wheelset is good enough for you to perform just as well or better than those you ride with or race against who use a $3000 carbon wheelset.
-I won’t try to confirm or explain why your experience or evaluation differs from mine other than to say there might be some other things to consider beyond just the wheels in such a comparison.
+I’ve no doubt that some of you will comment that your $500 alloy wheelset is good enough to perform just as well, or better, than the $3000 carbon wheelsets used by those you ride with or race against.
+I won’t try to confirm or explain why your experience or evaluation differs from mine, other than to say there might be some other things to consider beyond just the wheels in such a comparison.

 My fellow testers and I have ridden, compared, and reviewed many, many wheelsets.
 You can read and compare my take on whatever wheelsets you are interested in by entering the wheelset name in the “Find a review…” box at the top of the page.